At a crossroads: New York’s status as a global fashion capital

 How to support New York’s fashion ecosystem

-While significant strides have been made in advancing New York’s fashion industry, unlocking its full potential requires a sharper focus on execution and delivery.
+Regardless of the measures taken, unlocking the full potential of New York’s fashion industry will require a sharp focus on execution and delivery.
 Leaders across the fashion value chain can continue working together to attract, develop, and retain talent, but success will hinge on concerted action, coordination, sustained awareness, and investments.

 Supporting initial designer activation